 Sometimes cruise excursions limit what you can see in a port.
 For example, by taking the tour to San Marino we did not have much time to see Ravenna.
 Nevertheless, the views from the bus gave us some idea and we managed to visit the Basilica of Sant’ Apollinare in Classe to get a taste of the fabulous mosaic work for which the city is known.

-Also look out for my review of our week in Sardinia.
+Also look out for my review of our time in Sardinia in 2013.
 We stayed a week in Palau in the north and from there explored most of the northern half of the island.
 It was much bigger than we had expected and more rugged, making the roads very steep and winding, and travel slower than desired.
 Nevertheless we managed to visit several towns and wineries and Hubby got in a round of golf at the resort town of Porto Cervo, on the Costa Smeralda, where the sailing aficionados like to be.
 It was an eventful week!

 Have I finished exploring Italy?
 No way!
 Apart from a hectic hour in Milan airport, I have not been to the northern regions.
 Lake Como is on my bucket list!
 Italia, ci vediamo!